donnemartin/system-design-primer/README.md

 **ACID** is a set of properties of relational database [transactions](https://en.wikipedia.org/wiki/Database_transaction).

 * **Atomicity** - Each transaction is all or nothing
-* **Consistency** - Any tranaction will bring the database from one valid state to another
+* **Consistency** - Any transaction will bring the database from one valid state to another
-* **Isolation** - Excuting transactions concurrently has the same results as if the transactions were executed serially
+* **Isolation** - Executing transactions concurrently has the same results as if the transactions were executed serially
 * **Durability** - Once a transaction has been committed, it will remain so

 There are many techniques to scale a relational database: **master-slave replication**, **master-master replication**, **federation**, **sharding**, **denormalization**, and **SQL tuning**.